Along the Old Burma Road, overland journey to Myanmar

 Overnight accommodation is at Baoshan.

-Today we follow in the footsteps of General Stilwell and “his” Burma Road.
+Today you follow in the footsteps of General Stilwell and “his” Burma Road.

-The Burma Road leads through stunning landscape into the Nujiang Valley before winding its way through the impressive Gaolingong Mountain Range towards Tengchong.
+The Burma Road leads through magnificent landscape into the Nujiang Valley before winding its way through the impressive Gaolingong Mountain Range towards Tengchong.

 Three hundred thousand labourers and coolies equipped in most cases with only the most primitive of tools, slaved in inhospitable, sub-tropical conditions to connect this stretch of the Burma Road, with an existing link between Xiaguan and Kunming.